coderefinery/DEPRECATED-git-archaeology/index.md

 # Lesson on archaeology with Git

-In this lesson we will learn how to quickly find a line of code, find out who introduced it, when, and why, and how to quickly find the commit that changed a certain code behavior.
+In this lesson we will learn how to quickly find a line of code, find out who introduced it, when, and why (provided the person wrote a useful commit message), and how to quickly find the commit that changed a certain code behavior.